-Subverted in an early episode where an obnoxious New Yorker is trying to goad Carla into assaulting him, in the hopes of suing the bar.
+Subverted in an early episode when an obnoxious New Yorker tries to goad Carla into assaulting him, in the hopes of suing the bar.
 Sam tries to warn him not to say anything bad about the Boston Bruins, so he of course launches into a diatribe about how crappy they are.
-Seconds later, we find out that it wasn't Carla who Sam was worried about being offended, but rather another customer who happens to be a player for the Bruins.
+Seconds later, we find out that it wasn't Carla whom Sam was worried about being offended, but rather another customer who happens to be a player for the Bruins.
 Things go From Bad to Worse when it turns out that the reason he's currently in the bar is because he's serving a suspension for violent behavior...

-This is how the very first scene from season 8 ends after Rebecca dreams that she finally yields to Sam's unwelcome advances.
+This is how the very first scene of Season 8 ends after Rebecca dreams that she finally yields to Sam's unwelcome advances.

 Blunt "Yes": In "Diane Meets Mom" Diane is shocked after Frasier's mom (played by Nancy Marchand) threatens to murder her if she doesn't break it off with Frasier.
 She goes to Sam for advice.